Majorization requires infinitely many second laws: Example: Molecular diffusion

-The fundamental problem with the example above is that the interchange of molecules between adjacent compartments tends towards equalizing the number of them in each compartment.
+The fundamental problem with the example above is that the interchange of molecules between adjacent compartments tends towards equalizing the number of them in each compartment, resulting in an increase in uncertainty represented by the corresponding distribution.
 However, an increase in entropy may occur in a situation where the dissimilarity in the number of molecules between adjacent compartments is increased instead, as the simple example above shows.
-Molecular diffusion, however, can be better captured using majorization \cite{marshall1979inequalities,arnold2018majorization}.
-If we take to the probability distributions on $\Omega$ to represent the fraction of molecules in each compartment (in our example, $|\Omega|=3$ and $p_i=n_i/N$ with $N$ the total number of molecules in the box and $n_i$ being the occupation number of the compartment $i$ for $i=1,2,3$), then we can use majorization as a model for molecular diffusion.
+Therefore, molecular diffusion can be better captured using majorization \cite{marshall1979inequalities,arnold2018majorization}.
+If probability distributions on $\Omega$ represent the fraction of molecules in each compartment (in our example, $|\Omega|=3$ and $p_i=n_i/N$ with $N$ the total number of molecules in the box and $n_i$ being the occupation number of the compartment $i$ for $i=1,2,3$), then we can use majorization as a model for molecular diffusion.
 In particular, we can identify the possibility of a thermodynamic transition from a distribution $q$ to a distribution $p$ with the majorization relation $p \preceq q$, where we call transitions \emph{thermodynamic} whenever they are allowed by molecular diffusion.
-The use of majorization allows us to discard the transition between the states that we considered in our example, in accordance with molecular diffusion.
+For example, majorization allows to discard the transition between the states shown in Figure \ref{gas trans} (as they are not comparable with respect to $\preceq$), in accordance with molecular diffusion.
 In fact, this kind of considerations led Ruch \cite{ruch1975diagram,ruch1976principle} to the substitution of the principle of increasing entropy by the \emph{principle of increasing mixing character}, which is based on majorization.
-Despite this improvement, it is clear that majorization does not perfectly capture molecular diffusion (we will return to this in Section \ref{application}).
+Despite this improvement, it is known that majorization does not perfectly capture molecular diffusion, an issue to which we will return in Section \ref{application} (where we propose a variation of majorization as a model of molecular diffusion and show how our results for majorization apply there).

-Now that we have illustrated through molecular diffusion the difference between majorization and entropy, we consider the characterization of majorization through measurements (like entropy) more in general.